2021 New York Jets season: Schedule

 Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: at Carolina Panthers

 Former Jets quarterback Sam Darnold, traded to Carolina prior to the season, led the Panthers to an early lead over his former team, scoring two touchdowns including a 57-yard pass to former Jets teammate Robby Anderson.
 Two late touchdown passes by Jets rookie quarterback Zach Wilson were not enough for New York to come back and win.
 For the third straight year, the Jets started the season 0–1.
-Tackle Mekhi Becton also suffered a knee injury during the game, and would later be put on injured reserve after opting for surgery.
+Offensive Tackle Mekhi Becton also suffered a knee injury during the game, and would later be put on injured reserve after opting for surgery.

 Week 2: vs. New England Patriots

 In a battle between rookie quarterbacks, Zach Wilson threw four interceptions to the Patriots defense while Patriots quarterback Mac Jones had a quietly efficient performance, completing over 70% of his passes.
 With their 11th straight loss to the Patriots, the Jets fell to 0–2.